wesley-trust/wesleytrust-com/_posts/2021-03-25-obtain-access-token.md

 ---
-title: "Obtain an Access Token for the Microsoft Graph API"
+title: "Using PowerShell to get an access token for the Microsoft Graph API"
 categories:
   - blog
 tags:
   - graphapi
-excerpt: "As I'm an infrastructure guy, rather than a developer, I'm using PowerShell as my scripting language to obtain a Graph API access token..."
+excerpt: "First we need to create a service principal, then grant permissions to the graph API, then create some PowerShell to get an access token..."
 ---

 ## Open sesame